Poor performance may be caused by the following situations:

-- The down-hole gas separator design is too small for your application
+- The down-hole gas separator design is too small for your production rate

-- A restriction or blockage from paraffin, scale, solids, collapsed tubulars, etc
+- The tubing is restricted by a blockage from paraffin, scale, solids, collapsed tubulars…

 Run a dynamometer analysis to determine if you can pinpoint the problem.
-If the problem is due to paraffin or gas interference, GARP can help you.
-GARP may also be a remedy for severe paraffin problems in which hot water treatments are only effective for a short period of time.
-Call a GARP representative with your data so that a detailed analysis may be performed.
+GARP® can help with all the above problems except worm pump parts.
+GARP® can also provide methods for more efficient treating of paraffin, corrosion, and scale.
+Call a GARP® representative with your data so that a detailed analysis may be performed.

 Basically a well is a GARP candidate as follows: